ECBSU/genomics-scripts/Functional-annotation/KEGGstand_in_house_KEGG_annotation/KEGGstand/Results_analysis/README.md

 #### Graph_maker only
 * __--dimensions *number,number*__: Desired dimensions of the created plot in inches.
 First value is height, the second is width.
 * __--color *color_scheme*__: Desired colorscheme of the heatmap.
 Default is "coolwarm".
 Check here for options: https://www.practicalpythonfordatascience.com/ap_seaborn_palette
+#### Custom column or row orders
+If you want to disable clustering of either samples or modules/categories, and instead specify your own order.
+Use the following instructions:
+* __--input_files *comma_delimited_list*__: Comma-delimited list of KEGGstand output files.
+If you provide this list INSTEAD of --input_dir, the clustering of samples will be disabled, and instead the order of samples will reflect the order of the provided list.
+* __--no_module_cluster__: By providing this argument, clustering of the modules/categories will be disabled.
+By default, modules will then be given in order of their entry code (M00001, M00002 etc.).
+Alternatively, you can specify your own order by providing a list using the --module_search (or --category_search if --collapse is specified) argument.
+In that case, the module order will reflect the order of strings given.
+Note that if multiple modules match the given string(s), they will be ordered according to the entry code.

 ## Output
 Tsv_maker will make a tab-delimited text file (or two if KEGG_cat is specified).
 The first line is a header line (preceded with # to allow for removal).
 The first column lists the modules or BRITE/pathway categories.